Open account menu

 • Every story has a claim ledger: claims are the unit of verification and debate.

-• Machine Room shows packet hash, claims, citations, and attestation/objection counts.
+• Machine Room shows packet hash, claims, citations, public trust receipts, and attestation/objection counts.

 • Source ingestion remains available for newsroom backfill, but bot-authored candidates are the primary publication path.